xxittysnxx/online-menu/README.md

 # Distributed menu service
-This is a National Chengchi Univercity Distributed System Finals Demo.
+This is a National Chengchi Univercity Distributed Systems Project using Docker and Envoy Proxy.

 In ```fronyenvoy.yaml```:
 <br>